Benefit, how it can help you

 The production of reactive oxygen species in skeletal muscle is linked with muscle fatigue.
 This study investigated the effects of the antioxidant compound acetylcysteine on muscle cysteine, cystine and glutathione, and on time to fatigue during prolonged, submaximal exercise in endurance athletes.
 Eight males completed a double-blind, crossover study, receiving acetylcysteine or placebo before and during cycling.
 The nutrient was intravenously infused for 20 min prior to and throughout exercise.
 This natural antioxidant improved performance in well-trained individuals, with enhanced muscle cysteine and GSH availability a likely mechanism.

-Athletics and physical exertion
+Athletics and physical exertion, exercise

 There is a condition called "chemo-brain," which effects a large number of cancer patients receiving chemotherapy patients.
 Patients with this condition suffer from memory loss and have difficulty with focus and concentration.
 Dr. Gregory W. Konat at West Virginia University School of Medicine in Morgantown first gave one group of rats to two drugs commonly used to treat cancer, Adriamycin and Cytoxan.
 These drugs led to memory problems.
 However, memory loss was prevented when the rats were given n-acetylcysteine injections three times per week during chemotherapy.
 Metabolic Brain Disease, 2008.